 This section draws on the findings of Part One to identify key issues and opportunities within Tendring.
 It will address key issues facing Tendring's heritage, and propose actions to preserve and protect it for the future.
 This section can be updated independently of the baseline to respond to arising needs, and to allow the Action Plan to be revised.
-Over 90% of people living in areas where significant heritage-led regeneration has taken place agreed that investment in the historic environment had resulted in a nicer place in which to live, work and socialise.
+Tendring Heritage Strategy